 Legionella infection occurs when a person inhales aerosolized water containing the bacteria.
 Potential sources include cooling towers, whirlpool spas, showers, faucets, and decorative fountains.
 Patients may also be infected through aspiration of contaminated drinking water.
-Legionellosis is not transmitted person-to-person except in extremely rare circumstances.
+Person-to-person transmission of Legionellosis has been documented only once.
 Most Legionella infections are sporadic, but outbreaks can occur.